TD-Dan/Sunwai/mo lisu (extended set)/OUMANKOMA.md

 Proverb:: *Ta ro oumankoma wai ma.* = "The actions of humans affect the Earth."
 (Lit: "Action of humans flows [into] Earth.")

-Proverb:: *Lono oumankoma o ke oumankoma.* = "The memory of humankind is the past of humankind."
+Proverb:: *luno oumankoma o ke oumankoma.* = "The memory of humankind is the past of humankind."